 Without people who care, all animals and wild places will eventually be gone.
 Daniel has always believed in the power of great imagery and inspiring text to tell the stories of the creatures and the land that have no voice.
 He’s been a passionate spokesman since day one, spreading his enthusiasm for the importance of sharing this planet with animals and promoting the need to give them natural space to survive and prosper.

-In 2004, Dan was recruited to be a part of Polar Bears International’s (PBI) advisory council.
+In 2004, Daniel was recruited to be a part of Polar Bears International’s (PBI) advisory council.
 He has worked with PBI ever since and is a strong advocate for the work they do.
 In 2009, Daniel J. Cox/Natural Exposures and Polar Bears International combined their offices in Bozeman, Montana.
 Daniel, his wife Tanya, and assistant Jill Mangum contribute hundreds of hours per year of volunteer work for PBI.
-Many of the photographs PBI uses for its website and media materials come from Daniel’s image library, all free of charge.
-The opportunity to work with such a successful conservation group has been extremely rewarding for Dan, and he has no plans to slow down efforts to help PBI tell the story of polar bears and how climate change is affecting them, their sea ice habitat, and the rest of the world.
+Many of the photographs PBI uses on its website and in media materials come from Daniel’s image library, all free of charge.
+The opportunity to work with such a successful conservation group has been extremely rewarding for Daniel, and he has no plans to slow down efforts to help PBI tell the story of polar bears and how climate change is affecting them, their sea ice habitat, and the rest of the world.

 The Arctic Documentary Project